sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 1. Reset the database state before each test.
 2. Apply the correct schema to the database under test.
 3. Assert that any database constraints are met.
-4. Set the transaction autocommit to true.
+4. Set the transaction auto-commit to true.